 Much has been done to promote the environment in both the supply chain and our restaurants.
 We acknowledge green values in ingredient and supplier selection.
 One example of this is the baby rucola whose production is almost completely emission-free.
 We offer consumers environmentally friendly products that are promoted in marketing communications, for example.
 The chains have invested in achieving and maintaining a pioneering position in offering high-quality vegetarian and vegan options and local food.
 For example, Kotipizza only uses Finnish meat.
 The packaging is re-usable and we have reduced the use of plastic.
 We strive to develop energy efficiency and reduce food waste with high-quality equipment, digital self-monitoring and smart delivery service solutions.

-As an example of our recent environmental work, the Kotipizza chain has initiated a project for gauging and reducing food waste.
-The project also challenges customers to reduce their own food waste in turn.
-The work continues in the form of developing waste treatment in our restaurants and reducing food waste even further by selling surplus food, for example.
+As an example of our recent environmental work, the Kotipizza chain initiated a project for measuring and reducing food waste in which customers were challenged to reduce their own food waste.
+The initiative resulted in full menu Kotipizza restaurants joining ResQ Club, an app on which they can sell surplus pizzas and drinks at a discounted prize.
+The work continues in the form of developing waste treatment in our restaurants, for example.
 We aim to offer our chain franchisees and employees even more support and training in environmental issues such as reducing food waste.
 Watch Kotipizza franchisee Juha Kinnunen from Vantaa talk about the importance of environmental issues and fight against food waste for customers below.

 Sustainability in the Group administration